 It is a terrible disease: a blistering rash followed by diarrhea, dementia, and death.
 It had first been identified nearly two centuries earlier—first in Spain, then in Italy—and it was most common in areas where people survived on a diet of corn.
 In the U.S., pellagra likely killed 100,000 people and sickened 3 million in the early 20th century.

-We know now that pellagra is caused by a dietary deficiency of niacin, which is absent from cornmeal but found in fresh meat, milk, eggs, and nuts.
-But pellagra’s true dietary origins weren’t widely accepted until the late 1920s.
+We know now that pellagra is caused by a dietary deficiency of niacin, which found in fresh meat, milk, eggs, and nuts.
+It’s found in corn and cornmeal too, but can only be used by the body if prepared in ways familiar to indigenous South and Central Americans, but not to cornbread-making Southerners.* Pellagra’s true dietary origins, though, weren’t widely accepted until the late 1920s.
 When the disease first emerged in the U.S., most doctors believed that it was somehow caused by the cornmeal that was central to the Southern diet.
 According to one newspaper, “the panic has reached such a stage that … corn pone and corn cake have gone out of fashion.”

 Most Southerners, though, weren’t ready to give up their cornbread.
 They had their own theory about the disease.
 In Americus, Georgia, a grocer told the Times-Recorder, “Practically every bushel of meal sold here … is ground from Western corn.”
 By Western he meant what we would call Midwestern—the Corn Belt.
 Georgians once grew their own corn, but now they planted cotton right up to their doorsteps, and bought cheap imported corn.
 On its journey from the West to the South, the corn spoiled and became toxic, and those who ate it developed pellagra.
 So went the theory, at least.
 As the New York Sun put it at the time, Southerners saw diseased corn as “a sectional conspiracy against the South.”